 Spells like Wingardium Leviosa, flying broomsticks, or Madam McGonagall’s transfiguration into a cat are all impossibilities in the real world but add to the fascinating attraction that makes this book a memorable one.
 It caters to the escapism and fantastical requirement of the reader, thereby creating a sort of ‘magic’ of its own.

-Ron’s intelligence to win the game of Wizard Chess is another good illustration.
-Furthermore, the headmaster Dumbledore also plays a very clever role in showing Harry the mirror of Erised beforehand, and using the subtle distinction between greed and need as a basis of his puzzle to retrieve the Philosopher’s stone.
+Ron’s intelligence in winning the game of Wizard Chess is another good illustration.
+Furthermore, the headmaster Dumbledore also plays a very clever role in showing Harry the mirror of Erised beforehand and using the subtle distinction between greed and need as a basis of his puzzle to retrieve the Philosopher’s stone.

 Analysis of Key Moments in Harry Potter and the Philosopher’s Stone

 - Harry Potter is safely brought to his Aunt’s House from the wreckage in Godric’s Hollow by Hagrid, and Dumbledore and Madam McGonagall place him on the doorstep.